 I obtained my B.S. in Psychology in 2013 from Columbus State University in my hometown of Columbus, GA.
 In 2014 I became a member of the American Herbalist Guild and in 2015 I became a Certified Western Medical Herbalist through Botanologos School of Herbal Studies in Clayton, GA.

-I have been studying Western Herbalism and cultivating medicinal herbs since 2011.
+I have been studying Western Herbalism and cultivating medicinal herbs since 2010.
 I have attended conferences on herbalism every year since 2014.
 That same year is also when I began my career in the healthfood industry, working with the public in achieving their wellness goals while navigating the often overwhelming variety of dietary supplements on the market.
-In 2011, I founded the Holistic Learning Community of Columbus, GA which is still an active part of the community.
-I am also a certified Permaculture Designer through Oregon State University as of 2014 and believe that getting dirt under your fingernails is a part of being truly healthy.
+In 2011, I founded the Holistic Learning Community of Columbus, GA which is still an active part of the community in my hometown of Columbus.
+I am also a certified Permaculture Designer through Oregon State University as of 2014 and believe that getting dirt under your fingernails is an integral part of being truly healthy.

 I have also worked as a freelance writer, long-distance health and wellness consultant, and freelance graphic and web designer.

 The more I work in the field of natural healing, the more I am reminded of one thing…

 Good medicine is good medicine. – Thomas Easley

 Medicine is the art and science of striking a sustainable balance between an organism and the organism’s world when that balance is lost and when illness sets in.

 Good medicine simply treats this balancing act as a priority, rather than forcing the body to the practitioner’s will.
 Natural medicine utilizes the seemingly forgotten notion that the body and mind will heal themselves if given the time, space, and proper materials.
 Our job as practitioners is simply to lead the way.
 Naturopaths call this the viz medicatrix naturae or “nature cure”.